rseng/rse/docs/_docs/getting-started/parsers.md

 ```

 Once the identifier is loaded, you can parse updated metadata for it.
-Note that this requires a `RSE_GITHUB_TOKEN` to be set in the environment.
+Note that this requires a `RSE_GITLAB_TOKEN` to be set in the environment.
 You can then get the repository-level metadata about the software repository:

 ```python